krobot-framework/krobot-docs/making-commands.md

 !hello <to:user>
 ```

-This is the path of a simple command " !hello ", with a required arg " to " that is a user \(can be a user name, nickname, or mention, or even ID\).
+This is the path of a simple command `!hello`, with a required arg `to` that is a user \(can be a user name, nickname, or mention, or even ID\).

 Types can also be put on a list :